FOVAL: Calibration-Free and Subject-Invariant Fixation Depth Estimation Across Diverse Eye-Tracking Datasets: Preprocessing and Feature Engineering

-The cosine of vergence angles, derived from the eye vergence angle data, represents the orientation difference between the gaze directions of the two eyes.
+\paragraph{Gaze Direction Cosine Angles} The cosine of vergence angles, derived from the eye vergence angle data, represents the orientation difference between the gaze directions of the two eyes.
 This feature is essential because it captures the degree of alignment or disparity between the eyes' focus, which can indicate depth perception and the point of focus in 3D space.
 The cosine of the vergence angle is calculated as: